stacks-network/docs/src/pages/references/stacks-rpc-api.md

 ---
-description: 'Stacks Node RPC API Reference'
+title: Stacks Node RPC API
+description: Every running Stacks node exposes an RPC API, which allows you to interact with the underlying blockchain.
 ---

 # RPC API Reference